datapfranc/datapfranc.github.io-src/content/BRD_loading_redshift.md

 Note: Response time are in milliseconds.

 Note2:  I actually kill/spawn/re-load a new Cluster with 4 nodes to do this perf comparison.
-I realized after, that I could have simply resize my 1 Node cluster directly through the drop-down menu Cluster/Resize ... and let Redshift does this automatically (what a time savor)...
+I realized after, that I could have simply resize my 1 Node cluster directly through the drop-down menu Cluster/Resize ... and let Redshift does this automatically (big time saving).

 The only constraint of doing this way: "Warning: Resizing the cluster will cause it to be restarted into read-only mode for the duration of the resize operation.
 All currently executing queries and database connections on the cluster will be terminated when the resize operation begins and again when it is complete"